 - We provide personally identifiable information to third parties as a necessary part of our secondary market-related activities and other aspects of our business, including to housing counselors, loan servicers, consumer reporting agencies, workout companies, attorneys, and technology providers who enable us or third parties to perform business, professional, and technical support functions for us or you.
 For example, we may disclose personally identifiable information to third parties to administer or protect our interest in a loan.

-- We use personally identifiable information for purposes of research and for modeling related to our business, our public purpose, and our mobile application and websites.
+- We use personally identifiable information for purposes of research and for modeling related to our business, our public purpose, and our websites.
 We may publish the results of our research, but we will not publish personally identifiable information about you in connection with the research or otherwise.

-- We use personally identifiable information to establish and manage relationships with brokers, third-party originators, and other entities with whom we engage in business, such as information about these entities' direct principals, officers and guarantors.
-We also may receive name, email addresses, phone numbers, photographs/images and other contact information for the employees of these entities with whom we are dealing.
+- We use personally identifiable information to establish and manage relationships with brokers, third-party originators, and other entities with whom we engage in business, such as information about these entities direct principals, officers, and guarantors.
+We also may receive name, email addresses, phone numbers, photographs/images, and other contact information for the employees of the entities with whom we are dealing.

-- We may disclose personally identifiable information related to your use of our mobile application, this or our other websites to third parties who assist us with our mobile application, this or our other websites.
-This may include information you provide as part of voluntary surveys about related issues taken after using our mobile application or visiting this site.
+- We may disclose personally identifiable information related to your use of this or our other websites to third parties who assist us with those websites.
+This may include information you provide as part of voluntary surveys about related issues taken after using or visiting those sites.